aws/aws-sdk-java-v2/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests to cover my changes
 - [ ] All new and existing tests passed
 - [ ] A short description of the change has been added to the **CHANGELOG**
+- [ ] My change is to implement 1.11 parity feature and I have updated [LaunchChangelog](../docs/LaunchChangelog.md)

 ## License
 <!--- The SDK is released under the Apache 2.0 license (http://aws.amazon.com/apache2.0/), so any code you submit will be released under that license -->